 Blaize Pengilly 03:36

 Yeah, that's right.
 Definitely feeling a little bit Sherry definitely better than the sentiment that we're all kind of experiencing in March, going back to what you said about COVID?
 Like, yes, we received a lot of benefits from the government during this period, which is awesome.
 But also, I I'd be interested to see if Black Friday is increased this year, or if the sales made through this weekend or increased this year, because of also the fear of COVID.
-So you don't want to be going around the couple days before Christmas in a cram shopping center when it's absolute mayhem.
+So you don't want to be going around the couple days before Christmas in a cram shopping centre when it's absolute mayhem.
 Like I think perhaps maybe online shopping will increase this year.
 And maybe this boost the sales we'll really see numbers go crazy out of the ballpark because of the fear as well of not wanting to be out in public where risk of transmission of infection is higher.

 Dan Jovevski 04:27